NVIDIA/spark-rapids/docs/FAQ.md

   this we want to process larger batches of data when possible.
 These operators will try to combine smaller batches of data into fewer, larger batches to process more efficiently.

-* `SortMergeJoin` - The RAPIDS accelerator does not support sort merge joins yet.
+* `SortMergeJoin` - The RAPIDS Accelerator does not support sort merge joins yet.
 For now, we translate sort merge joins into shuffled hash joins.
 Because of this there are times when sorts may be removed or other sorts added to meet the ordering requirements of the query.